voschezang/coding-handbook/labour/increments.md

 The following example visualizes the different increments in the context of building a church.
+See also [Picasso's bull](https://www.artyfactory.com/art_appreciation/animals_in_art/pablo_picasso.htm).

 ![product-increments](../img/product-increments.png)